B'nai Mitzvah: Preparation and Celebration

 Those coming up for an aliyah should be aware that there are certain customs/practices to be observed while having such an honor, namely:

-- The honoree(s) stands to the reader's right side.
+The honoree(s) stands to the reader's right side.
 The reader will point out the place in the Torah scroll where the reading begins.
-The honoree takes his/her tallit, or the nearby Torah binder and touches it to the spot so designated, then kisses the cloth prior to chanting the opening blessing.
+The honoree takes his/her tallit, or the nearby Torah binder and touches it to the designated spot, then kisses the cloth prior to chanting the opening blessing.

-- While chanting the blessing, the honoree should take hold if the Atzei Hayim – the spools upon which the Sefer Torah is mounted — lift slightly, and replace at the end of the blessing.
+While chanting the blessing, the honoree should take hold of the Atzei Hayim – the spools upon which the Sefer Torah is mounted — lift slightly, and replace at the end of the blessing.
+The scroll is open during the chanting of this blessing.

-- At the conclusion of the reading the same practices are followed in chanting the closing blessing.
+At the conclusion of the reading the same practices are followed in chanting the closing blessing. but this time, the scroll is closed.

 Phonetic Hebrew transliteration: